mgold95/mgold95.github.io/_posts/2019-04-13-book-review-the-buy-side.md

 and eventually, drugs and prostitutes.
 Duff also establishes himself as an extremely capable trader of healthcare equities as Galleon.

-The cofounder of Galleon eventually leaves to form his own healthcare hedge fund, Argus.
+The co-founder of Galleon eventually leaves to form his own healthcare hedge fund, Argus.
 He persuades Duff to leave and join him.
 Duff becomes a head trader, and a powerful force on Wall Street.
 During his biggest year, he has a total compensation of nearly two million dollars.